Azure-Samples/storage-dotnet-resource-provider-getting-started/README.md

 To run the sample using the Storage Emulator (default option):

 1. Download and install the Azure Storage Emulator https://azure.microsoft.com/en-us/downloads/
-2. Start the emulator (once only) by pressing the Start button or the Windows key and searching for it by typing "Azure Storage Emulator".
+2. Start the emulator (once only) by pressing theÂ StartÂ button or theÂ WindowsÂ key and searching for it by typing "Azure Storage Emulator".
 Select it from the list of applications to start it.
 3. Set breakpoints and run the project.